 Historians Lucille Stott, former faculty, and Ed Rafferty P’19 ’21, presenting about Concord Academy and the local area’s vital history.

 The familiar places where we live and learn are worthy of deep attention; understanding their histories rewards us with expanded knowledge of ourselves and the world.
-This was a message that historians Ed Rafferty P’19 ’21, who teaches history at CA, and Lucille Stott, former faculty, presented as part of the CA Houses Unlocked celebration on October 4.
+This was a message that historians Ed Rafferty P’19 ’21, who teaches history at CA, and Lucille Stott, former faculty, presented as part of the CA Houses Unlocked celebration on October 4, held to mark the completion of the school’s two-year CA Houses initiative.
 In their talk, “Places with Provenance: The History of the Main Street Houses,” in the new William M. Bailey Commons connecting Haines and Hobson, they explored both the early and more recent history of the neighborhood along Main Street that became Concord Academy.

 Rafferty, who links his teaching of Native American history to the local environment and the individual experiences students bring into the classroom, began by orienting the audience in Concord as a crossroads for the indigenous Nipmuck, Pennacook, and the Massachusett nations who stewarded the land long before European colonists occupied it, and later in this history of African American slavery in this area.
 “This history can be difficult to face, but we do ourselves a disservice, and we do the past a disservice if we don’t notice,” Rafferty said.
 “When we do notice, we do the work of social justice.”